 If you are building a freelance career in Brazil, Flexhire gives you a practical way to work with global companies without turning every client relationship into a custom legal, payment, and admin project.

 Not always.
 Some freelancers can work as individual self-employed professionals, but many business clients prefer or require a CNPJ, and some invoicing or tax setups are cleaner through MEI or a company.
-The right answer depends on your service, client type, municipality, revenue, and whether MEI is allowed for your activity.
+The right answer depends on your service, client type, municipality, revenue, whether MEI is allowed for your activity, whether you receive from abroad, and what a contador recommends for recurring filings and INSS.

 No. MEI only works if the activity is on the permitted occupations list and the person meets the MEI conditions, including the general annual revenue cap, one-establishment rule, company-participation restrictions, and employee limit.
 If your profession is not allowed for MEI, consider individual registration or another business type.